 Born in France in 1930 and raised in New York City, Saint Phalle experienced an unusual and, in many ways, traumatic life.
 From fashion model to sculptor, she was not afraid to make bold political statements with her art.
 Saint Phalle’s adventurous and tumultuous life took her all over the world, hence her sculptures reside in many locales!

-Her works captivated both my eye and heart.
+Her works captivate both the eye and heart.
 Saint Phalle created

 “large-scale, colourful statues of voluptuous women known as “Nanas” and fantasy creatures…Her Nana figures became plumper, more active and joyful figures, including Black Venus (1967) and several black Nanas in solidarity with the civil rights movement in America”(39).